xaur/decred-news/guidelines.md

 Pros of the Git/GitHub workflow:

-* all content can be easily downloaded and synced
+* all content can be easily downloaded and synced (nearly decentralized storage)
 * all changes recorded
 * get more contributions in a proven workflow
 * integrity protection
 * devs can seamlessly engage/contribute since the workflow is similar to theirs
 * show off: one of the most advanced productions in the space
 * possible authenticity protection via PGP signatures (requires extra setup)
+* Git software is widespread
+* Cloning is permissionless and does not require an account

 Cons: